 Augmented Reality for Enterprise Alliance

-Through our Augmented Reality Interoperability & Standards program, the AREA seeks to increase knowledge about the benefits and approaches to achieving interoperability, and to advance the development of standards.
+Through our Augmented Reality Interoperability & Standards research initiative, the AREA seeks to increase knowledge about the benefits and approaches to achieving interoperability, and to advance the development of standards.
+Full detail about program Goals, Approaches, and Actions are here.

 Program Chairs